benopotamus/django-silent-mammoth-whistle/README.rst

 A super-simple user analytics tool that tracks user behaviour based on web requests to your Django app.

 .. image:: docs/example.jpeg
-   :alt: Example of the main page in Silent Mammoth Whistle
    :width: 800px
    :align: center